 Saint Kitts: Types of Company

-Private companies may be limited by shares or by guarantee, and are formed under the Companies Act 1996, which has effect in Saint Kitts and Nevis.
+Private companies may be limited by shares or by guarantee, and are formed under the federal Companies Act 1996.
 They have the following characteristics:

 - Either registered or bearer shares may be issued.
-Bearer shares must be deposited with a regulated company in Saint Kitts.
+Bearer shares must be deposited with a regulated company in St. Kitts.
 Nominee shareholder service is available for registered shares.
-Fractional and Treasury shares are permitted, but shares cannot be sold at a discount except for commission payments.
+Fractional and treasury shares are permitted, but shares cannot be sold at a discount except for commission payments.
 Public offers of shares may not be made.

 - A private company must have at least one director.
 Every company must have a secretary and may have one or more assistant secretaries who, or each of whom, may be an individual or a body corporate.